Murphy Deming College of Health Sciences will admit one new cohort of OTD students each June. We anticipated a class size of 35 students.

 |Medical Terminology||1-2||A medical terminology certificate could be used to fulfill the pre-requisite requirement for this coursework.|

 Prerequisite coursework may be completed during the admission cycle.
 Please add planned courses in OTCAS transcript section.
-Coursework must be complete by May.
+Coursework must be completed by May.

 ❑ GPA: A minimum of 3.0 overall GPA is required.
 We expect that most accepted students will surpass this minimum.
 In addition, all prerequisite courses must reflect a “C” or better.